FacilityPhoto by Chris Miner

 At the centre of the ELEEC facility is the Pavilion, a common space housing a fully-equipped self-use kitchen, dining/meeting space for groups of 30-40 people, and washrooms with showers.
 Registered guests are also welcome to cook on the propane BBQ outside the building.
 In addition to WiFi, a projector and screen are available upon request for those requiring such amenities for conferences, meetings and classes.

 All identical, each cabin is serviced with electricity for light and baseboard heat (off-season use only).
 Each cabin has a sitting area, as well as a non-serviced kitchen area with a full-sized fridge with freezer, as well as countertop, cupboards and shelves.
 Cabins have two bedrooms, one with a double bed and the other with a single bed bunked over a double bed.
 In addition, a pull-out single cot is available.
-While the maximum occupancy of each cabin is set at five persons, recommended occupancy is a comfortable 2-3 people/cabin.
+While the maximum occupancy of each cabin is set at six persons, recommended occupancy is a comfortable 2-3 people/cabin.

 A small sandy beach offers a safe area to swim that is defined with floating buoys in July and August.
 From June to October, a floating raft is in place nearby, or more adventurous swimmers can travel further across the deeper sections of the lake (pdf) to the east or north.
 Users swim at their own risk, however, as the beach at Elbow Lake is unsupervised.